 2503-04 RESPONSIBILITIES AND AUTHORITIES-

-04.01 Office of .
-The Director, , has responsibility for:
+04.01 Office of Nuclear Reactor Regulation (NRR).
+The Director, NRR, has responsibility for:

 a.
 Providing the overall direction of the construction inspection program and directing the development and implementation of policies, programs and procedures for the construction inspection program.